stakater/mto-docs/content/learn/mto-vs-hypershift.md

 This is the common outcome on larger OpenShift estates, and the two layers compose cleanly:

-- HyperShift provides clusters to the tenants whose isolation requirement justifies one.
+- Hypershift provides clusters to the tenants whose isolation requirement justifies one.
 - MTO governs tenancy inside the clusters that serve more than one team — including hosted ones.

 The result is a consistent tenant operating model across both, rather than one governance model for the shared cluster and none for the hosted ones.